-A walk from Alstonefield, Staffordshire to the beautiful village of Milldale and along Dovedale in Derbyshire so two counties on one walk!
+A walk from Alstonefield, Staffordshire to the beautiful village of Milldale and along Dovedale in the Derbyshire Peak District, exploring two counties on one walk!

-This beautiful route winds alongside the River Dove through the cute village of Milldale and to the start of Dovedale, taking in some spectacular highlights from huge caves to limestone rock formations through the valley.
+This stunning route winds alongside the River Dove through the cute village of Milldale and to the start of Dovedale, taking in some spectacular highlights along the way, from huge caves to limestone rock formations through the valley.

-From Alstonefield you head across fields then down a steep path to a small footbridge over the River Dove.
+From the village of Alstonefield, you head across fields then down a steep path to a small footbridge over the River Dove.
 Then continue walking next to the river as it winds through the valley of Mill Dale to Milldale village.
-It’s over another stone bridge into Dovedale and along to Ilam Rock before crossing the river one more time.
+Over another stone bridge into Dovedale and along to Ilam Rock before crossing the river one more time.

 From here you follow the footpath, turning off to walk through Hall Dale.
 Then it’s through a couple of fields until you’re walking back along a track then another uphill to reach Alstonefield village.